rmorshea/pybooster/docs/src/concepts.md

     To avoid performance overhead you should try to establish a solution once at the beginning of your program.

+!!! note

+    In other dependency injection frameworks the act solving the dependency graph can sometimes be referred to as "wiring".

 ### Overriding Solutions